top of page

 Screenshot 2026-01-07 165358.png

-The second floor, which can be accessed through the elevators or grand escalier.
+The second floor, which can be accessed through the elevators or the grand escalier.
 The ballroom and pre-function space are found to the right, and meeting rooms populate the left side.
 One gets a view from the restaurant as one reaches the second floor.
 An overflow area or private section is present as well.
-This can be accessed through the restaurant directly.
+This can be accessed directly through the restaurant.

 plans.jpg